campfire-previews/campfire-app/README.md

 - **Session Replay** - Captures user interactions within the deploy preview to aid in debugging and understanding user experiences.

 ## System Requirements
-Campfire supports front-end applications meeting the following criteria:
+Campfire supports front-end applications that meet the following criteria:
 - Hosted on GitHub.
 - Include a Dockerfile.
 - Operate independently of a backend or interact with an external backend via APIs.

 ## Architecture
-Campfire leverages several technologies to provide a robust service:
+Campfire leverages several technologies:
 - **GitHub Actions** - Automates the deployment of deploy previews.
 - **AWS ECS** - Hosts the deploy previews in a scalable, containerized environment.
 - **AWS Lambda** - Manages backend functionalities including GitHub API interactions and AWS services, reducing server management overhead.